acidlabs/chef-rails/README.md

     // Here you should define all the apps you want nginx to serve for you in the server.
     "apps": {

-      // Example for an application served by Thin server "app1": {
+      // Example for an application served by Unicorn server "app1": {
         "listen"     : [80],
         "server_name": "app1.example.com",